 King Inaugurates New Public Security Officers Club

-Amman, April 13 (Petra) -- His Majesty King Abdullah II, the Supreme Commander of the Jordan Armed Forces-Arab Army, inaugurated on Sunday the new Public Security Officers Club in Ghamadan, according to a royal court statement.

 During a meeting with Public Security Directorate (PSD) Director Maj.
-Gen. Obeidallah Maaytah and a number of PSD directors and leaders, His Majesty expressed pride in the PSD and its personnel and their efforts to maintain national security and uphold the rule of law.
+Gen. Obeidallah Maaytah and a number of PSD directors and leaders, His Majesty expressed pride in the PSD and its personnel and their efforts to maintain national security and uphold the rule of law, according to a Royal Court statement.

 The King listened to a briefing about the work of the various PSD departments and units, and their development and modernisation plans.

-His Majesty emphasised the importance of continuing to advance the work of the PSD through integrated plans for all departments.
+His Majesty emphasised the importance of continuing to advance the work of the PSD through integrated plans for all departments, the statement said.

 For his part, Maaytah affirmed the PSD's commitment to continued progress, modernisation and growth in order to effectively, efficiently and professionally face challenges, assume security and humanitarian responsibilities, ensure fair and bias-free law enforcement, and carry out all duties to the best of their abilities.